Katie Crowhurst: Swimming career

-Crowhurst’s mother took her to the pool as a baby.
+Crowhurst's mother took her to the pool as a baby.
 She loved the water and was always very confident in it.
 When she was a toddler she attended learn to swim lessons at her local pool.
 By the time she was 5 she could swim some lengths in the deep pool unaided.
-During a family holiday to Centre Parcs in 2009 a lifeguard was impressed at the 5 year old’s swimming ability and this was enough to encourage the family to enquire back home about joining the local competitive swim club.
+During a family holiday to Centre Parcs in 2009 a lifeguard was impressed at the 5 year old's swimming ability and this was enough to encourage the family to enquire back home about joining the local competitive swim club.
 Crowhurst joined Maidenhead Marlins that September in their stroke development section.
-However, it wasn’t until Crowhurst was 8 that she finally got a place in one of the club’s competitive swim squads along side the likes of Tom Dean.
+However, it wasn't until Crowhurst was 8 that she finally got a place in one of the club's competitive swim squads alongside the likes of Tom Dean.

-At the age of 9, Crowhurst had her first taste of para-swimming when her parents took her to a regional disability swimming ‘have a go’ event.
-It was here that Crowhurst’s talent was picked up and she was encouraged to enter the Disability Swimming Nationals that November (2013) in Sheffield.
-Crowhurst was the youngest swimmer there and she got disqualified in two of her 4 events and she didn’t win any medals.
-It was a huge learning curve but she wasn’t put off and In the following March (still only 9) Crowhurst attended the 2014 National Junior Disability Swimming Championships.
+At the age of 9, Crowhurst had her first taste of para-swimming when her parents took her to a regional disability swimming 'have a go' event.
+It was here that Crowhurst's talent was picked up and she was encouraged to enter the Disability Swimming Nationals that November (2013) in Sheffield.
+Crowhurst was the youngest swimmer there and she got disqualified in two of her 4 events and she didn't win any medals.
+It was a huge learning curve but she wasn't put off and In the following March (still only 9) Crowhurst attended the 2014 National Junior Disability Swimming Championships.
 Here Crowhurst competed only against children up to 13 and this time she had more success; she came away with 5 Gold medals.

 In the Summer of 2014 Crowhurst qualified for and competed in 3 events at the ASA National Swimming Championships Youth, Open and MC and in March 2015 aged 10 She attended her first British Para Swimming International meet held in Glasgow.
 In December 2015 Crowhurst underwent her IPC international classification being placed in the S13, SB13 and SM13 classes.
-At the Berkshire and South Buckinghamshire County Swimming Championships On the 6th of February 2016 Crowhurst broke the British Record for the Female S13 Short Course 200m butterfly she would then go on to break the record another 4 times over the next 5 years.
+At the Berkshire and South Buckinghamshire County Swimming Championships On 6 February 2016 Crowhurst broke the British Record for the Female S13 Short Course 200m butterfly she would then go on to break the record another 4 times over the next 5 years.

-In March 2016 at the British Para International meet Crowhurst made it through to 4 finals with her best result being in the Women’s MC 100m back in 11th place overall.
-Crowhurst was able to bring this event on further by taking the bronze medal in the Women’s MC 100m backstroke at the ASA English National Summer Championships 2016 held at Ponds Forge Sheffield, England - aged just 12 years old.
+In March 2016 at the British Para International meet Crowhurst made it through to 4 finals with her best result being in the Women's MC 100m back in 11th place overall.
+Crowhurst was able to bring this event on further by taking the bronze medal in the Women's MC 100m backstroke at the ASA English National Summer Championships 2016 held at Ponds Forge Sheffield, England - aged just 12 years old.

-Crowhurst retained her Women’s MC 100m backstroke bronze medal position the following summer at the 2017 Swim England National Summer Meet alongside a second bronze medal in the Women’s MC 200m IM.
+Crowhurst retained her Women's MC 100m backstroke bronze medal position the following summer at the 2017 Swim England National Summer Meet alongside a second bronze medal in the Women's MC 200m IM.